Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

 A priori it is possible that a disk within $\mathcal{W}^s(0)$ ripples through the intersection of the plane with the sphere $S$.
 In this case, choosing two points $q_1,q_2$ outside the sphere and an arc within $\eta$ connecting them, each $q_i$ is part of an orbit coming from infinity, and thus (as $\mathcal{W}^s(0)$ is simply connected), all points on the connecting arc are also part of orbits originating from infinity.
 Hence, we may modify $R$ to exclude the half disk bounded by the sphere $S$ and the arc connecting $q_1$ to $q_2$.
 Since orbits within the sphere cannot intersects the orbits connecting infinity to the subarc of $\eta$, all points in this half disk are on orbits arriving from infinity, and modifying $R$ will not alter its property that all orbits will hit it in forward time unless they limit onto the singular points.

 It follows that the curve $\eta$ divides the (modified) rectangle $R$ into two symmetric subsets, each containing one of the wing centers.
 Denote the Poincar\'e return map by $\varphi$.
-The curve $\eta$ yields a natural way to endow the system $(R,\varphi)$ with a symbolic dynamics with two symbols, corresponding to the two components of $R\setminus\eta$.
+The curve $\eta$ yields a natural way to endow the system $(R,\varphi)$ with a symbolic dynamics with two symbols, by recording in which of the two components of $R\setminus\eta$ is each point, and its subsequent images under $\varphi$. \end{proof}